Peterborough United: 'The millionaire makers'

 Two years ago Dwight Gayle was taking off with non-league Stansted.
 Now he is flying high in the Premier League.

-A multi-million pound transfer, a four-year contract and a first top-flight goal for new club Crystal Palace - all 24 months after the Essex Senior League did not know what hit it when the Gayle hurricane swept in 57 goals in one season.
+a four-year contract and a first top-flight goal for new club Crystal Palace - all 24 months after the Essex Senior League did not know what hit it when the Gayle hurricane swept in 57 goals in one season.

 Taken from the depths of English football, Posh have been the link for Gayle, Norwich's Ryan Bennett and Hull duo George Boyd and Aaron McLean to step into the Premier League.